 Through mass distribution campaigns and working with local partners, we have helped to promote the widespread use of nets as an effective preventive tool against vector-borne diseases.

+The main objective is to ensure that vulnerable populations, including internally displaced persons, refugees and communities affected by emergencies, have access to this life-saving intervention.
 The physical barrier created by the nets prevents mosquito bites during sleeping hours.
 This interrupts the transmission cycle of malaria and protects people from infection.
 This has resulted in improved health outcomes, particularly among people at greatest risk, such as pregnant women and young children.
-Insecticide on the surface of the net also kills mosquitoes, which reduces vector density and provides further protection.
+Insecticide on the surface of the net also kills mosquitoes, which reduces vector density and provides wider protection.

 But the distribution of nets has challenges.
 In acute humanitarian emergencies, logistical constraints, insecurity and population displacement cause significant obstacles to the effective distribution and use of nets.